 Reconsider travel to Liberia due to COVID-19.
-Exercise increased caution due to upcoming elections and crime.
+Exercise increased caution due to crime

 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice for Liberia due to COVID-19.

 Liberia has resumed airport operations.
 Business operations have also resumed as have schools for grades six through twelve.
 Other improved conditions have been reported within Liberia.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Liberia.